arangodb/docs-hugo/site/content/3.12/components/web-interface/users.md

 ![User Permissions](../../../images/userPermissions.png)

-Please note that server access level follows from the access level on the database *\_system*.
+Please note that server access level follows from the access level on the `_system` database.
 Furthermore, the default database access level for this user appear in the artificial row with the database name `*`.

 Below this table is another one for the collection category access